webst2r/webst2r/README.md

 ### Hi there 👋

-My name is Rodrigo and I'm a 3rd year Software Engineering student from Portugal.
+My name is Rodrigo and I'm a 3rd year Software Engineering student @University Of Minho.

 #### :racing_car: Interests: Blockchain & Web3, Web Development